e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-12-Disastrous_Development_2023.md

   - we hadn't clarified who does what to do
   - this caused to burden implementers because every actual work inevitably comes to implementers finally

-- Tech lead hadn't functioned
-  - i assumed that he didn't realize what to do as a tech lead in this team
-  - he didn't review code enough, resolve technical difficulties, do any task
-    - he couldn't help implementers implement because he didn't know how implementers implement and didn't have enough knowledge about language/libraries we used and how the features work that we creating
-  - just made the schedule and ask if the development is on schedule

 - Implementers burdend
   - implementers had to review code themselves although they didn't had enough information about the specification and the architecture of the system
-    - i requested this because i hadn't been able to agree PR review from my tech lead when the previous project
+    - i requested this because i hadn't been able to agree PR review from TL when the previous project
-      - i supposed that it was bad that the tech lead himself wouldn't implement anything and that caused many conflicts between implementers and reviewer
+      - i supposed that it was bad that TL himself wouldn't implement anything and that caused many conflicts between implementers and reviewer
-      - at that time (and also still now), the tech lead looks a client, not an engineer for me
+      - at that time, the TL looks a client rather than an engineer
+    - but now i think reviewing between implementers ourselves were failure because
+      - implementer couldn't concentrate on implementing enough
+      - no one of us didn't have the authority to determine the specification

 - Poor specification
   - those who determined specification of the featureas of the system didn't document enough
   - implementers wrote code as didn't realize what they are actually creating is

 - Poor software design
-  - tech lead and one implementer defined the API specification and DB models
-  - they didn't document enough on them and share other implementers
   - poor designing resulted in poor development schedule

 - Poor development schedule